CardioMark/CardioMark/README.md

 **Fax**: 519-850-2436

 ## Abstract

-As machine learning, particularly deep learning, gains traction in ECG analysis, access to well-annotated databases has become increasingly critical.
-However, many publicly available ECG datasets lack detailed QRS morphology labels or comprehensive 12-lead recordings.
-Manual annotation, while necessary, is time-consuming, subjective, and often requires multiple reviewers. **CardioMark** streamlines the annotation process with an intuitive MATLAB toolbox designed for multi-observer input, session-based work, and seamless export for machine learning applications.
-Its modular structure enables customization for a variety of ECG-related tasks, making it an invaluable resource for both academic research and clinical cardiology education.
+With the growing use of machine learning, especially deep learning, in ECG analysis, access to well-annotated databases has become increasingly important.
+However, most public ECG databases lack detailed QRS morphology labels or complete 12-lead ECG recordings.
+Manual annotation remains essential but is time-consuming, subjective, and often requires multiple reviewers.
+CardioMark is an open-access MATLAB toolbox that simplifies and improves ECG annotation through an intuitive graphical interface.
+It supports multi-observer input, session-based work, and easy export for machine learning applications.
+Its modular design allows customization for various ECG tasks, making it a useful tool for both research and education in clinical cardiology.

 ## Requirements
-This software requires only a basic **MATLAB** with **Signal Processing Toolbox**.
+This software requires only a basic **MATLAB** .
+**Tested on MATLAB 2024b**

 ## Installation
-The software can be run by adding its folder to the MATLAB search path and opening **“CardioMark.mlapp”** or by installing the **“CardioMark.mlappinstall”** file; then the software can be found in the APPS menu in MATLAB.
-MATLAB’s Signal Processing Toolbox is required, but it can be easily replaced with a few custom-made functions.
+The software can be run by adding its folder to the MATLAB search path and opening **“CardioMark.mlapp”** or by installing the **“CardioMark V1.0.mlappinstall”** file; then the software can be found in the APPS menu in MATLAB.

 ## Documentation
-The **CardioMark Documentation** file, located in the `documentation` folder, contains details on folder organization and a quick start guide.
+ # CardioMark Documentation

+## Getting Started

+To begin using CardioMark, you can access the user manual in one of the following ways:

+- Download **CardioMark User Manual V1.0.pdf** directly from this repository in [Documentation] .
+- Retrieve it via [Zenodo](https://doi.org/10.5281/zenodo.17122572) using the DOI: `10.5281/zenodo.17122572`.
+-
 ## Reference
 For further information, please refer to the following article:
 S. Abdel-Rahman, P. Antiperovitch, A. Tang, M.I.
 Daoud, V. Parsa, J.C.
 Lacefield, Faster R-CNN approach for estimating global QRS duration in electrocardiograms with a limited quantity of annotated data, Comput.
 Biol.
 Med.
 192 (2025) 110200.
 [DOI: 10.1016/j.compbiomed.2025.110200](https://doi.org/10.1016/j.compbiomed.2025.110200)